EasyPost/easy-ui/documentation/decisions/001_styling_library.md

 Given that the UI Engineering team has worked with CSS directly for so long, CSS Modules is a natural, effective extension to that existing paradigm.
 It allows the team to use a familiar format while providing safeguards around encapsulation for scalability.
 CSS Modules also provides maturity, extensive capabilities through plugging into the PostCSS pipeline, and community support.

-See [spike](https://docs.google.com/document/d/1jO2JRB-tPX779Wu4IyshCGrwSFUg2IEmnwrcS3UfIe8) for details on research.
+See [spike](https://docs.google.com/document/d/1jO2JRB-tPX779Wu4IyshCGrwSFUg2IEmnwrcS3UfIe8) (internal) for details on research.